-LoadModule regtimeout module modules/mod regtimeout.so
+LoadModule reqtimeout\module modules/mod\reqtimeout.so

-When you have done run asdismod or updated /etc/httpd/conf/httpd.conf, restart Apache.
+When you have run asdismod or updated /etc/httpd/conf/httpd.conf, restart Apache.

 There are also several other configuration options in your web server config which could prevent the upload of larger files.
-Please see your web server's manual, for how to configure those values correctly:
+Refer to your web server's manual for how to configure those values correctly: